jacky776690g60/upscaler/README.md

 This is an image upscaler using opencv.

 # Requirements:
-Download the models from the following links and put them in a directory named "models" (Credits to these developers)
+Download the models from the following links and put them in a directory named "models"\n (Credits to these developers)
 - https://github.com/Saafke/EDSR_Tensorflow
 - https://github.com/fannymonori/TF-ESPCN